Ismoil Somoni Peak: History

 By the end of the 1880s, a Russian expedition, led by V.F.
 Oshanin, conducted research and named various regions in the area.
 He noted in his diary: "I believe that the eastern peak has a height of up to 25,000 ft."
 The central Pamirs would continue to be visited by the expeditions of Kosineko, Korzhenevsky, Lipsky, Novitsky, Musketov, and others, but they failed to reach the Academy of Sciences Range.

 In 1913, the central part of the Pamirs was explored by an expedition led by the German mountain explorer and climber Willi Rickmer Rickmers.
 The expedition penetrated the upper reaches of the Obikhingou River, where they saw a 6650 m peak.
 It was given the name Garmo Peak, according to the name given by the Tajiks from Pashimgar.
 Subsequent expeditions to the area of the Range of the Academy of Sciences took place in Soviet times.

-In 1928, the long-term Tajik-Pamir expedition of the Academy of Sciences of the USSR began to operate, which began with the Soviet-German expedition with the participation of Willi Rickmers.
+In 1928, the long-term Tajik-Pamir expedition of the Academy of Sciences of the Soviet Union began to operate, which began with the Soviet-German expedition with the participation of Willi Rickmers.
 As a result of topographic survey, it was found that one of the peaks visible in the west of the Fedchenko glaciers reaches a height of 7495 m.
 Having compared the survey results with a schematic map compiled by Korzhenevsky back in 1925, and with other data, the members of the expedition of the Academy of Sciences decided that this peak is Garmo Peak, which was mapped by the German expedition of 1913.
 However, this led to the "mystery of the Garmo", as there was a discrepancy between the heights: 6650 m and 7495 m.
 This was solved only during the expeditions of 1931 and 1932, when two detachments of climbers and topographers (led by Gorbunov and Krylenko) penetrated the area from the east and from the west.
 The 6650 m peak was determined to be the real Garmo, and the unnamed 7495 m peak was conclusively discovered and mapped, and given the name Stalin Peak in honor of Stalin's upcoming 55th birthday.

 The first ascent (to the then Stalin Peak) was made on 3 September 1933 by the Soviet mountaineer Yevgeniy Abalakov, during the Tajik-Pamir expedition of 1933, alongside the politician, chemist and mountaineer Nikolai Gorbunov.

 The first woman to ascend to the peak was Lyudmila Agranovskaya in 1969.

 The first winter ascent was made in February 1986 by 24 climbers (7 from Uzbekistan, and 17 from the rest of the USSR).